nidragedd/nidragedd.github.io/_posts/2020-02-15-building-a-pretty-cool-batman-detector.md

 Before launching the training there are 2 left things to do:
 1. As explained in the [Tensorflow Object Detection API official documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md), expected input is for data is .tfrecord.
 We then have to convert our XML files to match the expected format.
-Fortunately, in the [step-by-step guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#), the author has already done the job and is gracefully sharing his code.
+Fortunately, in the [step-by-step guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#), the author has already done the job and is gracefully sharing his code[^6].
 2. We have to configure the `pipeline.config` file corresponding to our chosen model in order to specify some values:
 * how many classes we have to detect?
 * where are train and validation datasets?